-Each graduating class is comprised of 120 students from 28 countries.
+The small class of around 100 students hails from over 20 countries, with 95% of the class coming from outside of Hong Kong.
 Since HKUST strives for diversity throughout this small group, each applicant must demonstrate a unique perspective and experiences.
 If your professional background is in a heavily represented group – IT or finance for example, then I highly recommend highlighting not only your most exceptional professional experience in this essay but also the personal qualities, extracurricular involvement and values that differentiate you.
-When in your professional or personal life have you demonstrated an open-mind and made a difference?
-These activities will prove your potential at HKUST.
+When in your professional or personal life have you demonstrated an open mind and contributed?
+These will prove your potential at HKUST.

 Tell us about your post-MBA goals and based on that, why is the HKUST MBA the ideal program for you and how do you plan to engage and enrich our community?
 (500 words)

-This is a traditional goals essay with only slightly modified phrasing from previous years.
-The new element lies in the second part of the question’s engagement and enrichment of the HKUST community.
-While in previous years applicants could spend all 500 words talking about how they will benefit from the HKUST education to reach their goals, the admissions office is making it clear that they expect to hear how you will enhance the education of your peers as well.
+This is a traditional goals essay with a twist of tying those goals to your future engagement and enrichment of the HKUST community.
+The admissions office is making it clear that they expect to hear how you will enhance the education of your peers.
 What aspects of the program will you be able to contribute to most and how will your fellow classmates benefit?

-*Ideally, international students should send through their applications by the first or second deadline to allow sufficient time to process their visas and for making other travel arrangements to Hong Kong.
-Late applications may be considered subject to place availability.
+Ideally, international students should send through their applications by the first or second deadline to allow sufficient time to process their visas and for making other travel arrangements to Hong Kong.
+Late applications after all deadlines may be considered subject to place availability.